pumm1/cyber/README.md

 ## In progress

 The goal of this project is to have a tool for the referee of Cyberpunk 2020 game that helps to keep track of things in a better way than just pen and paper.
 Different helpful things are e.g. quick rolls for characters (especially NPC characters and keeping track of them), keeping track of character statuses and equipment.

-This project also contains some changes to the game logic from the original rules.
+This project also contains some changes to the game logic from the original rules - mostly to simplify some things for the tool itself.
+I've tried to make things so that a referee can use their own judgement to decide how to change e.g. character health, improvement points, level up character skills etc., while also trying to keep track of some things automatically based on other factors (e.g. character taking hit to a leg and seeing the result on SP/health right away or seeing if character gets stunned).

 This is not a replacement for the original game's source books.